madarp/rekognition-experiments/README.md

 # rekognition-experiments
-My own experiments of object and face detection using the AWS rekognition service
+My own experiments of object detection, face detection, and person_tracking with the AWS rekognition service